Ruler Protocol (RULER) Price Hits $0.41 on Top Exchanges

-Ruler Protocol (RULER) traded flat against the dollar during the 24 hour period ending at 23:00 PM E.T. on April 14th.
-Ruler Protocol has a total market cap of $1,531.30 and approximately $609.00 worth of Ruler Protocol was traded on exchanges in the last day.
+Ruler Protocol (RULER) traded flat against the dollar during the 1-day period ending at 16:00 PM Eastern on April 20th.
+One Ruler Protocol coin can now be purchased for about $0.41 or 0.00000865 BTC on cryptocurrency exchanges.
 In the last seven days, Ruler Protocol has traded flat against the dollar.
-One Ruler Protocol coin can now be purchased for about $0.41 or 0.00000865 BTC on popular cryptocurrency exchanges.
+Ruler Protocol has a market cap of $1,531.30 and approximately $609.00 worth of Ruler Protocol was traded on exchanges in the last day.

 Here is how similar cryptocurrencies have performed in the last day: